WindRiver-Labs/wrlinux/scripts/gen-image/doc/appsdk.README.md

   If values are duplicated, only one copy is used.

 - Set environment variable for rootfs generation
-  For option --env and section `environments', if the same environment variable is set multiple times (such as NAME=VALUE1, NAME=VALUE2), only the last set (NAME=VALUE2) works
+  For option --env and section 'environments', if the same environment variable is set multiple times (such as NAME=VALUE1, NAME=VALUE2), only the last set (NAME=VALUE2) works

 - Customize rootfs by script
   For option --rootfs-pre-script/--rootfs-post-script and section rootfs-pre-scripts/rootfs-post-scripts which allows you to run a script using the pseudo context to customize rootfs.
-The `pre' means run script before rootfs generation, the `post' means run script after rootfs generation.
+The 'pre' means run script before rootfs generation, the 'post' means run script after rootfs generation.
 Define an environment variable IMAGE_ROOTFS for the location of the rootfs install directory

 - Collect the following sections from multiple Yamls, the duplication is allowed:

   - packages
   - external-packages
   - environments